chris48s/commitment/README.md

 ![License](https://img.shields.io/pypi/l/commitment.svg)
 ![Python Support](https://img.shields.io/pypi/pyversions/commitment.svg)

-Python 3 wrapper to push data to a GitHub repo using the GitHub [contents api](https://developer.github.com/v3/repos/contents/)
+An incomplete Python 3 wrapper for the [GitHub API](https://developer.github.com/v3/).

+Note this project does not aim to provide a complete abstraction over the GitHub API - just a few high-level convenience methods for pushing data to a GitHub repo.

 ## Installation